GetUp/viralkindness.org.au/content/ways-to-help.md

 subtitle: >-
   This page will be updated regularly with ideas and advice for the many ways we can help our neighbours.
-If you’ve helped your neighbours in a way not listed here, please let us know at viralkindness@getup.org.au so we can add it to this page.
+If you’ve helped your neighbours in a way not listed here, please let us know at <a href='mailto:viralkindness@getup.org.au'>viralkindness@getup.org.au</a> so we can add it to this page.
 questions:
   - answer: >-